 Institution: King Saud university Date: 25/12/2017 College/Department : College of Science / Physics and Astronomy A. Course Identification and General Information 1.
-Course title and code: Biomedical Physics Lab.
-Phys592 2.
-Credit hours: 4 (2+2+0) 3.
-Program(s) in which the course is of rograms indicate this rather than list programs) 4.
+Course title and code: Introduction to Medical Physics Phys593 2.
+Credit hours: 2 (2+0+0) 3.
+Program(s) in which the course is of (If general elective available in many pr programs indicate this rather than list programs) 4.
+Name of faculty member responsible 4.
 Name of faculty member responsible for the course Prof. Dr. Mohamed Anwar K Abdelhalim 5.
-Level/year at which this course is of : Radiation Physics Courses and undergraduate elementary sics and Biophysics 7.
-Co-requisites for this course (if any): : None 8.
-Location if not on main campus: Ma 8.
-Location if not on main campus: Main campus for Male and Girl Campus for Female 9.
-Mode of Instruction (mark all that ap oply): a.
-Traditional classroom lab.
-X What percentage 100% b.
-Blended (traditional and online) What percentage? c.
+Level/year at which this course is of 1 y): Radiation Physics Courses and undergraduate elementary physics courses.
+7. Co-requisites for this course (if any) ): None 8.
+Location if not on main campus: Ma ain campus for Male and Girl Campus for Female 9.
+Mode of Instruction (mark all that ap apply): a.
+Traditional classroom X What percentage?
+50% b.
+Blended (traditional and online) X What percentage?
+50% c.
 E-learning What percentage? d.
 Correspondence What percentage? f. other What percentage?
-Comments: Presentations of the principles and theories for all the experiments Demonstration of the results with drawing graphs, and with discussion and comments
+Comments: Presentations of all lectures on line with discussion and comments